 Bahraini history is one of the oldest and richest in the region; the kingdom has evidence of a settlement that goes back to 12,000 years.
 It was the seat of the ancient Dilmun civilization and has been inhabited ever since.
 That is one of the reasons why forts in Bahrain are varied and belong to different eras.

-Let’s take a walk through the rich history of Bahrain as told through the massive forts in the island and learn about the diverse kingdoms that has come and gone before our time.
+Let’s take a walk through the rich history of Bahrain as told through the massive forts in the island and learn about the diverse kingdoms that have come and gone before our time.